Frequently Asked questions

 Do you accept ESA/Class Wallet?

-Crush Kickball is an approved ESA vendor through Class Wallet.
-You can choose to pay the registration fees through Class Wallet or submit a receipt for reimbursement.
-Reach out to Tracy@CrushKickball.com for questions regarding the ESA program.
+Yes!
+Crush is an approved ESA vendor.
+You can pay through Class Wallet or submit a receipt for reimbursement.
+Contact Tracy@CrushKickball.com for ESA help.

 Can I request a specific coach/friend?